Phone

 Question Answer

-If you suspect you were defrauded in a Florida real estate transaction, do not wait.
-Evidence disappears, statutes of limitations run, and defendants move assets.
-Feinstein Law represents buyers, sellers, and investors in Florida real estate fraud cases throughout South Florida.
-Call (954) 452-4000 or reach us at our contact page.
+If you suspect Florida real estate fraud was involved in your transaction, the window to act matters.
+Feinstein Law represents buyers, sellers, and investors in real estate fraud cases throughout South Florida.
+Call (954) 767-9662 or visit our contact page.

 About Feinstein Law: Feinstein Law is a Fort Lauderdale firm focused on real estate litigation, business disputes, and construction law in Broward, Miami-Dade, and Palm Beach counties.

-By : admin | April 15, 2026 | Real Estate Litigation
+By : Michael Feinstein | April 15, 2026 | Real Estate Litigation

 Call Now